basho

 You can learn about the pine only from the pine, or about the bamboo only from bamboo.
 When you see an object, you must leave your subjective pre-occupation with yourself; otherwise you impose yourself on the object, and do not learn.
 The object and yourself must become one, and from that feeling of oneness issues your poetry.
 However well phrased it may be, if your feeling is not natural—if the object and our self are separate—then your poetry is not true poetry but merely your subjective counterfeit. ~ Basho

-10 replies to “basho
+10 thoughts on “basho

 Comments are closed.